NizamuddinMandekar/NizamuddinMandekar/README.md

 ## 🌟 About Me
 Hi there! 👋
-I’m **Nizamuddin Mandekar**, a 💻 Data Scientist and 🤖 Machine Learning Engineer with a Master’s Degree in Artificial Intelligence.
+I’m **Nizamuddin**, a 💻 Data Scientist and 🤖 Machine Learning Engineer with a Master’s Degree in Artificial Intelligence.
 I love solving problems and creating smart solutions with **AI** and **ML**. 🌈

 ---